What is a Medicaid Waiver?

 Along with the requirement to be a resident of Kansas, the Frail Elderly Waiver considers the age, level of impairment, and finances of its applicants.

-Age – Applicants must be at least 65 years of age.
+Applicants must be at least 65 years of age.

-Level of Impairment – Applicants must be assessed by a medical team and determined to require the level of care typically provided in a nursing home.
+Applicants must be assessed by a medical team and determined to require the level of care typically provided in a nursing home.
 In simple terms, this means most applicants require assistance with at least 2 or 3 activities of daily living and 3 instrumental activities of daily living.

-When only one spouse of a married couple requires services via the FE waiver, the applicant’s income limit remains the same ($2,523 / month).
-The income of the non-applicant spouse is not relevant and is not considered when calculating income eligibility of the applicant spouse.
-Non-applicant spouses that have income under $2,288.75 / month (effective July 2022 – June 2023) can receive an income allowance from their applicant spouses to bring their income up to this level each month.
-If shelter expenses are high, non-applicant spouses may be entitled to a monthly income allowance as great as $3,435 / month (effective January 2022 – December 2023).
+In addition, non-applicant spouses that have income under $2,465 / month (effective July 2023 – June 2024) can receive an income allowance from their applicant spouse to bring their income up to this level each month.
+If shelter expenses are high, non-applicant spouses may be entitled to a monthly income allowance as great as $3,853.50 / month (effective January 2024 – December 2025).
+This is referred to as the “Spousal Income Allowance.”

-Assets – There are two categories of assets according to Kansas Medicaid: countable and non-countable (exempt).
-The countable asset limit in 2022 for a single applicant is $2,000.
-Items that are exempt (their value is not counted towards the limit) include a home, vehicle, personal belongings, and household items.
 However, there are some additional complexities for home exemptions.
-First, the value of the owner’s home equity cannot be more than $636,000 (in 2022).
+First, the value of the owner’s home equity cannot be more than $713,000 (in 2024).
 Second, the owner of the home must live in the home or have an “intent” to return to the home.
 Since this waiver allows persons to live in assisted living, they cannot simultaneously live in their homes.
 Therefore, for single applicants who live in an assisted living residence, their home will only be exempt if they express the “intent” to live in it again in the future.
 This rule does not apply to married applicants if a spouse remains living in the home.
 Said another way, if a non-applicant spouse continues to live in the home, it remains exempt.

 In Kansas, it is still possible to qualify for medical assistance through KanCare and the Frail Elderly Waiver when one’s financial holdings exceed the monetary limits.
 There are two ways in which to do this.

-1) Individuals with very high, recurring medical expenses that consume the majority of their income may qualify under the Medically Needy program if their medical and care expenses reduce their disposable income to less than $475 / month.
+Individuals with very high, recurring medical expenses that consume the majority of their income may qualify under the Medically Needy program if their medical and care expenses reduce their disposable income to less than $475 / month.
 This program is often referred to as a “Spend Down” program, and the amount one has to “spend down” is often thought of as a deductible.
 In simple terms, after one has “spent down” his or her income to the medically needy income limit for the spend down period (6 months in Kansas), he or she is eligible for the waiver for the rest of the spend down period.

-2) Persons can re-organize their assets to meet the limits.
+Persons can re-organize their assets to meet the limits.
 Medicaid planners help to re-structure assets into non-countable ones, such as purchasing irrevocable funeral trusts.
 And persons may “spend down” excess assets by making home modifications for aging in place and paying off debt.

 By using planning strategies, one’s income and assets can be effectively lowered to a Medicaid compliant level.
 Learn more.